store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 In short, the change was received enthusiastically by the whole team once the initial hurdles were behind us, and we are very happy with it.

-## Backend and infrastructure
+## Backend and infrastructure - events, k8s

 We started implementing an event log for our platform, for auditing, debugging and in the future for decoupling tasks.
 The primary feature at the moment is a timeline in our internal app, but it opens up a lot of perspectives and challenges for 2019.

-Another change we have been working at is the migration to Kubernetes.
+Another change we have been working on is the migration to Kubernetes.
 We strictly adhere to _infrastructure as code_ and have all of our infrastructure defined as terraform scripts and helm charts.
 We want to complete the migration this year.
 We discovered a lot of tools on the way, but one fun tool that bears mentioning is [click](https://github.com/databricks/click); it acts as a kind of REPL/terminal UI for your kubernetes cluster.

+## The Tech Handbook

+At the end of 2017 our team was still at a scale where every developer had a relatively complete knowledge of the codebase in their head, but this could not last.
+We started and grew our internal development team documentation, what we call the Tech Handbook.
+It takes the shape of a GitHub repository with simple markdown files — with indexes and ToCs — so the editing workflow is comfortable for everyone.
+We discovered that as the codebase grows, this is not a nice-to-have but a necessity.

-## Conclusion
+## Sign-off

 ![store2be developer, early 2019]({{ site.url
 }}/images/2018_retrospective/hopeful_pallas_cat.jpg) _store2be developer, early